 The signs of low blood sugar can be vague.
 It’s important to watch out for them especially if your puppy is a tiny breed that’s most susceptible.
 Without enough sugar, the puppy’s heartbeat rate and breathing slow down, triggering a cascade effect of other symptoms.

-- He develops a wobbly “drunk” gait.
+- A wobbly “drunk” gait

 Without prompt attention and first aid, your puppy could die.
 But fortunately, when you recognize the signs early in the process, low blood sugar is easy to treat and reverse at home.